 — Yeu Ernest

-I am not sure whether it is due to my own psychological effect or enormous increase in study burden, I always feel that time passes more quickly than last year, and suddenly the season of final exams has already come.
-Sometimes, I think that me in the last year was really blessed and naive.
+I am not sure whether it is due to my own psychological effect or an enormous increase in study burden, I always feel that time passes more quickly than last year, and suddenly the season of final exams has already come.
+Sometimes, I think that I in the last year was really blessed and naive.
 A year ago, the only demanding subject was anatomy, while I thought my study pressure had been high enough already!
 Don’t you think I was really naive at that time?
-To be honest, there are way more core subjects for me to take in this semester, while most of the subjects are quite challenging!
+To be honest, there are way more core subjects for me to take this semester, while most of the subjects are quite challenging!
 Hence, the study workload this year is a lot larger than before.
 What’s more, histology and biochemistry are so demanding to me, not only because I find them hard to understand what professors taught in the lecture, their textbooks are also difficult to be comprehended thoroughly.
 Sometimes I could get really helpless and depressed.

-However, I know that all the complaint could help nothing, and could by no way stop the finals from coming, but I believe that as long as I don’t give up and be more hard-working, I would catch up with the study as a result.
+However, I know that all the complaints could help nothing, and could by no way stop the finals from coming, but I believe that as long as I don’t give up and be more hard-working, I would catch up with the study as a result.
 Let’s fight for our finals together!

 — Lau Wun Lam